ChiareDaze/Ineffable-Notes/Notes/Altri/How To AfterEffects.md

 >[!info] Types of keyframes
 >Not all keyframes behave the same way.
 There are different types of interpolation, which affects how the values change between keyframes.
 >- **Linear keyframes**: these create a constant rate of changing between two points.
 The animations move at a stead and "mechanical" pace (no acceleration or decelerations).
-These keyframes appear as diamond shapes (such as the keyframes in the earlier example).
+These keyframes appear as diamond shapes (such as the keyframes in the previous example).
->- **Eased keyframes**: These allow the animation to gradually speed up or slow down, creating a more natural and realistic movement.
-When you apply easy ease, the keyframes becomes curves and appear as hourglass icons.
+>- **Eased keyframes**: these allow the animation to gradually speed up or slow down, creating a more natural and realistic movement.
+When you apply easy ease, the keyframes become curves and appear as hourglass icons.

 *Easy ease example*
 ![[2025-07-1500-29-57-ezgif.com-video-to-gif-converter.gif|2000]]

-#### Graphs
+#### Graph
 It is where you can fine-tune how your animations behave between keyframes.
 It visually represents either: